planetfederal/workshops/tutorials/parcelmap/src/index.rst

 Querying a Text Search Column
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 PostgreSQL allows `text search queries <http://www.postgresql.org/docs/current/static/textsearch-controls.html#TEXTSEARCH-PARSING-QUERIES>`_ to be logically structured so that they search out documents that include all words, any words, or a combination of those conditions using **and (&)** and **or (|)** clauses.
-We'll be searching exlusively for results that have *all* the query terms, so we'll be using **and** clauses exclusively.
+We'll be searching exclusively for results that have *all* the query terms, so we'll be using **and** clauses exclusively.

 Let's find all the records with "120 CINDY CT" in them: